bkesselly/Portfolio/SOC + Honeynet in Azure/ReadMe.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hours, but after I have applied security controls:
 Start Time 2023-09-08 10:20:05
 Stop Time	2023-09-09 10:20:05

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 550
-| Syslog                   | 25
+| Syslog                   | 84
 | SecurityAlert            | 0
-| SecurityIncident         | 0
+| SecurityIncident         | 14
-| AzureNetworkAnalytics_CL | 0
+| AzureNetworkAnalytics_CL | 25

 ## Conclusion